oVirt/ocp-lab-setup/INSTALLATION.md

 **OCP_CLUSTER="perfscale"
 OCP_DOMAIN="example.com"**

-Once the OCP cluster is up and running, I installed the latest `oc` package from [oc source](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) on the engine host, or any other host that can reach the cluster via the `API` address.
+Once the OCP cluster is up and running, I installed the latest `oc` package from [oc source](https://access.redhat.com/downloads/content/290/ver=4.11/rhel---8/4.11.5/x86_64/product-software) on the engine host, or any other host that can reach the cluster via the `API` address.
 Make sure to have the kubeconfig downloaded to that host.

 ## Get the VMs to work

-Configure the number of masters and or workers you want to deploy as VMs in `common_funs.sh`:
-**MASTERS=0
-WORKERS=800**

 Once that's done, add the templates to the RHV engine:
 ```bash